centrifugal/centrifugo/misc/release/notes.md

 ### Improvements

-* Option to configure custom token user id claim.
+* Added option to configure a custom token user ID claim.
 See [#783](https://github.com/centrifugal/centrifugo/pull/783).
-We still recommend using `sub` claim for that, but there are cases when you need to use a different claim name.
-Now you can configure it using [token_user_id_claim](https://centrifugal.dev/docs/server/authentication##custom-token-user-id-claim) option.
+Although we still recommend using the `sub` claim, there are scenarios where a different claim name is required.
+You can now configure this using the [token_user_id_claim](https://centrifugal.dev/docs/server/authentication##custom-token-user-id-claim) option.
-* Log connection durations as human-readable string instead of nanoseconds [centrifugal/centrifuge#416](https://github.com/centrifugal/centrifuge/pull/416)
+* Connection durations are now logged as human-readable strings instead of nanoseconds.
+See [centrifugal/centrifuge#416](https://github.com/centrifugal/centrifuge/pull/416).

 ### Fixes

-* Fix Fossil delta construction in recovered publications [centrifugal/centrifuge#415](https://github.com/centrifugal/centrifuge/pull/415) - prevents `bad checksum` errors during recovery with delta compression on.
+* Fixed Fossil delta construction in recovered publications.
+See [centrifugal/centrifuge#415](https://github.com/centrifugal/centrifuge/pull/415).
+This prevents `bad checksum` errors during recovery with delta compression enabled.
-* Handle history meta key eviction scenario to avoid publish errors [centrifugal/centrifuge#412](https://github.com/centrifugal/centrifuge/pull/412), fixes [#888](https://github.com/centrifugal/centrifugo/issues/888).
+* Handled the history meta key eviction scenario to avoid publish errors.
+See [centrifugal/centrifuge#412](https://github.com/centrifugal/centrifuge/pull/412).
+This fix addresses [#888](https://github.com/centrifugal/centrifugo/issues/888).
-* Avoid showing full basic auth credentials in proxy endpoint logs, [#890](https://github.com/centrifugal/centrifugo/pull/890) - now URL is redacted in logs.
+* Full basic auth credentials are no longer displayed in proxy endpoint logs.
+See [#890](https://github.com/centrifugal/centrifugo/pull/890).
+The URL is now redacted in logs.
-* Fix panic during PostgreSQL consumer dispatch error handling [#889](https://github.com/centrifugal/centrifugo/pull/889).
+* Fixed panic occurring during PostgreSQL consumer dispatch error handling.
+See [#889](https://github.com/centrifugal/centrifugo/pull/889).
-* Add missing `delta_publish` top-level default definition [#896](https://github.com/centrifugal/centrifugo/pull/896), fixes unknown option warning in logs on Centrifugo start.
+* Added missing `delta_publish` top-level default definition.
+See [#896](https://github.com/centrifugal/centrifugo/pull/896).
+This fix addresses an unknown option warning in logs on Centrifugo startup.

 ### Miscellaneous

-* Release is built with Go 1.23.2
+* This release is built with Go 1.23.2.
-* Check out [Centrifugo v6 roadmap](https://github.com/centrifugal/centrifugo/issues/832) issue.
-It outlines some important changes planned for the next major release.
-We already started working on v6 and sharing some updates in the issue and our community rooms.
+* Check out the [Centrifugo v6 roadmap](https://github.com/centrifugal/centrifugo/issues/832).
+It outlines important changes planned for the next major release.
+We have already started working on v6 and are sharing updates in the issue and our community channels.
 * See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v5.4.7).